(hydromorphone HCl) Extended-Release Tablets

 Life-threatening Respiratory Depression

-Accidental ingestion of EXALGO, especially in children, can result in a fatal overdose of hydromorphone [see WARNINGS AND PRECAUTIONS].
+Accidental ingestion of even one dose of EXALGO, especially by children, can result in a fatal overdose of hydromorphone [see WARNINGS AND PRECAUTIONS].

-EXALGO tablets are for oral use and contain hydromorphone hydrochloride, a mu-opioid agonist.
+EXALGO extended-release tablets are for oral use and contain hydromorphone hydrochloride, an opioid agonist.

 EXALGO also contains the following inactive ingredients: butylated hydroxytoluene, cellulose acetate, iron oxide black, ferric oxide red (8 mg only), ferric oxide yellow (12 mg, 16 mg, and 32 mg only), hypromellose, lactose anhydrous, lactose monohydrate, magnesium stearate, polyethylene glycol, polyethylene oxide, povidone, sodium chloride, titanium dioxide, and triacetin.